 With the release of Spark 2.0 last summer, the framework is becoming more mature.
 It has reached a point where tech junkies are not the only people who are aware of the Spark phenomenon – business leaders are waking up to its potential.
-IBM has made a major commitment to it and calls it ‘potentially the most significant open source project of the next decade’.
-The success of Spark in projects like personalized DNA Analysis, also contributes to the belief that it works well in real life projects.
+IBM has made a significant commitment to it and calls it ‘potentially the most significant open source project of the next decade.’
+The success of Spark in projects like personalized DNA Analysis, also contributes to the belief that it works well in real-life projects.

 Spark started life in 2009 at the University of California in Berkeley as a project by Matei Zaharia.
-Matei created Spark when working on his PhD at Berkeley’s AMPLab, an institute that conducts research into big data analytics.
+Matei created Spark when working on his Ph.D. at Berkeley’s AMPLab, an institute that researches big data analytics.
 He is currently the Chief Technologist of Databricks, which is a company that helps clients with cloud-based big data processing using Spark.

 Spark was open-sourced in 2010 and was donated to the Apache software foundation in 2013.
-It is now a top-level Apache project and the largest open source project in data processing.
+It is now a top-level Apache project and the largest open source project in the data processing.

 The Spark Ecosystem

 Spark CoreIt provides the base functionality for the components on top of it, like scheduling and monitoring of jobs in a cluster and handling faults.
-Though Spark is developed in the Scala programming language it also provides an API for other languages like R, SQL, Python and Java.
-These languages, especially R and Python, are the most popular languages in data science, which is one of the reasons Spark is so popular.
+Though Spark is developed in the Scala programming language, it also provides an API for other languages like R, SQL, Python, and Java.
+These languages, especially R and Python, are the most popular in data science, which is one of the reasons Spark is so popular.

-- Streaming: in some applications we need a result from a data processing within a certain time limit, failing which it becomes useless.
+StreamingIn some applications, we need a result from a data processing within a specific time limit, failing which it becomes useless.
 For instance, to detect fraud in a credit card transaction.
-This module can be used in situations we need real time performance.
+This module can be used in situations we need real-time performance.

 Why Is Spark so Popular?

-There are a couple of reasons why Spark is so popular and why there is a huge demand for people with Spark skills -
+There are a couple of reasons why Spark is so popular and why there is a massive demand for people with Spark skills -

-- Speed: the main benefit is fast processing of big datasets.
-It is fast because it processes the data in memory and it uses cluster technology.
-This means that a certain task can be divided in sub-tasks and these sub-tasks are computed on different hosts in a cluster.
-This cluster technology is not new as it’s also used in Hadoop MapReduce, sometimes called the predecessor of Spark.
-While in Hadoop MapReduce all tasks are performed on disk, Spark performs them in-memory, which is a lot faster.
-Spark is nearly a 100 times as fast as Hadoop MapReduce.
+SpeedThe main benefits is the fast processing of big datasets.
+It is fast because it processes the data in memory, and it uses cluster technology.
+This means that a particular task can be divided into sub-tasks, and these sub-tasks are computed on different hosts in a cluster.
+This clustering technology is not new as it’s also used in Hadoop MapReduce, sometimes called the predecessor of Spark.
+While in Hadoop MapReduce, all tasks are performed on disk, Spark performs them in-memory, which is a lot faster.
+Spark is nearly 100 times as fast as Hadoop MapReduce.
 A couple of years ago, it broke the record for sorting a petabyte.
 It is also possible to use Spark on your local machine without using a cluster.
-I have used it this way in my last project where I had to predict click through rates for a marketing company.
+I have used it this way in my last project where I had to predict click-through rates for a marketing company.
 Loading the client’s data and building the prediction model took about 15 minutes at first.
-When I added Spark which can utilize all cores on my machine, it took only 3 minutes.
+When I added Spark, which can utilize all cores on my machine, it took only 3 minutes.

 Getting Started with Learning Spark

-If you’re new to this field and would like to learn more about Apache Spark, online courses are your best bet.
-Simplilearn’s Apache Spark certification training course covers Scala programing, Spark streaming, machine learning, and shell scripting with 30 demos, an industry project, and 32 hours of live instructor-led training.
+If you’re new to this field and would like to learn Spark, online courses are your best bet.
+Simplilearn’s Apache Spark certification training course covers Scala programming, Spark streaming, machine learning, and shell scripting with 30 demos, an industry project, and 32 hours of live instructor-led training.

-I hope this article have given you an idea about Apache Spark and its use.
+I hope this article has given you an idea about Apache Spark and its use.
 Please let me know about any comments or questions you might have.